NorthernMan54/homebridge-rtl/README.md

 ## Configuration
 * `platform`: "rtl_433"
+* `rtl433Path`: by default this is "/usr/local/bin/"; for windows, the directory rtl433 exe is located.
+End this with a \.
+* `rtl433Bin`: by default this is "rtl_433";  for windows, this is the exe.
+* `killCommand`: by default this is "pkill"; for windows, this is taskkill /IM, however, the service may not have sufficient privileges to do this. " " for no command.
 * `name`: "Front Porch" - Name of device for display in the Home App
 * `id`: id number of device - To find the ID of your device, run homebridge in DEBUG mode, and it will log the message received from all rtl_433 devices.
 See below for examples
 * `type`: Type of sensor device.
 Supported sensors are `motion`, `temperature`, `humidity`, and `contact`